 - 2 tablespoons vegan Worcestershire sauce

-- 1 cup cooked quinoa or brown rice
+- 1 cup cooked quinoa (substitute cooked brown rice)

 - ½ cup ketchup

-- Press the Vegan Meatloaf mixture into your prepared pan.
-Place in the oven and bake for about 40-45 minutes until the edges separate from the pan and it looks crispy on the edges.
+- Press the bean mixture into the prepared pan.
+Place it in the oven and bake for 40 to 45 minutes until the edges separate from the pan and it looks crispy on the edges.
 It should be slightly firm in the middle as well.

-- In the meantime prepare the topping by combining the ketchup, agave, and nutmeg in a bowl.
+- In the meantime prepare the topping by combining the ketchup, brown sugar, and nutmeg in a bowl.
 Stir to combine.
-Note: You can also add a teaspoon or two of smoke sauce or BBQ sauce to this mixture as well.
+Note: You can also add a half teaspoon of smoke sauce or a tablespoon of BBQ sauce to this mixture as well.

-- Remove the pan from the oven and invert the loaf pan onto a baking sheet to remove the meatloaf.
-Turn your oven up to 400Use a spatula to spread the ketchup topping across the top of the meatloaf, allowing it to spill over the sides.
-Place the meatloaf back in the oven and bake for about 10 minutes.
+- Remove the pan from the oven and invert the loaf onto a baking sheet.
+Turn your oven up to 400°F/200°C. Spread the ketchup topping across the top of the meatloaf, allowing it to spill over the sides.
+Place it back in the oven and bake for another 10 to 15 minutes.